-Seasonal allergies cause itchy skin, a runny nose, watery and bloodshot eyes, and sneezing.
+Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 Doctors can usually diagnose these allergies when typical symptoms (such as a runny, itchy nose and itchy eyes) develop during a particular season.

 Corticosteroid nasal sprays, antihistamines, and decongestants help relieve symptoms.